mattcoler/mattcoler.github.io/index.md

 ## Hello.

 My name is Matt.
 I'm an Associate Professor Language & Technology and the Director of the [Voice Technology MSc.](/VoiceTech) at the University of Groningen Campus Fryslân.
 I am a linguist who works on voice technology, auditory perception, and minority languages.
-Check out my [research](/Research), [academic service](/Academia), and [news](/News).
+Check out my [research](/Research), [professional roles](/Academia), and [news](/News).
 Connect with me [here](/Contact).

 ![test](Screen Shot 2021-01-20 at 3.09.13 PM.png)